Student-centric advice and objective recommendations

 Selective private colleges tend to view class rank as less important.
 These colleges place more emphasis on personal essays, recommendations, leadership experience, and individual talents.
 However, most large public schools (and many scholarship programs) still require applicants to report class rank.
 Large colleges and universities rely on this information to help sort through the high volume of applications received.

 Admissions officers will consider it if the information is available to them, but they know it doesn’t paint a complete picture.
 Many colleges have realized that ranking holds limited value because it only shows student comparison within a particular school.
 And of course, high schools vary widely in terms of resources, competitiveness, and grading systems.
+As a student who will apply to colleges, however, it is wise to do your personal best from the get go in high school.
+This way, you will have options when application time comes.

 Also read: Advice for low test takers